Skip content?

 Some of these harms can last long after problems with gambling have stopped.

-We have commissioned a range of projects to improve understanding of how gambling harms develop, persist and can become more serious over time.
+GambleAware commissioned a range of projects to improve understanding of how gambling harms develop, persist and become more serious over time.

-Our Annual Treatment and Support Survey provides a detailed view of the various harms people experience, whilst our Minority Communities and Gambling Harms report reveals the ways in which existing inequalities within society can make these harms worse for certain groups.
+The Annual Treatment and Support Survey provided a detailed view of the various harms people experience, whilst the Minority Communities and Gambling Harms report revealed the ways in which existing inequalities within society can make these harms worse for certain groups.

 13.1%